 Public vs Private or Both?

-A common trend that was often discussed during the summit was Public vs Private Blockchains.
+A common trend that was often discussed at the blockchain summit was Public vs Private Blockchains.
 Blockchain technology has moved on from its fully decentralised origin that was Bitcoin.
 The concept that anyone can see everyone’s transaction just does not work in a business environment.
 Blockchains such as Hyperledger can implement Private channels and restrict what certain participants can view.
 This is because in business transactional details should not be made public.
 For example a supplier selling to shop x does not want shop y knowing the price they are selling the goods at.
 They also do not want their competitor seeing this either as they would be able to undercut them.
-Private blockchains by nature are more scalable and more flexible in respects to the consensus model that can be chosen.
+Private Blockchains by nature are more scalable and more flexible in respects to the consensus model that can be chosen.

-However, are private blockchains really decentralised?
+However, are private Blockchains really decentralised?
 A speaker gave a great answer to this by saying “decentralisation exists when more than two parties can view transactional data in real time in a shared immutable ledger.”
 With current ERP’s and legacy systems this is not achievable.
-Therefore I am on the side that private blockchains are suitably decentralised and will become the go to platform for any business looking to blockchain for numerous reasons.
+Therefore I am on the side that private Blockchains are suitably decentralised and will become the go to platform for any business looking to Blockchain for numerous reasons.

 My personal opinion is that an improved system would be to have a public ‘parent chain’ and private ‘child chains.’
 This means the private transactional data such as price, quantity etc is hidden on the child chain but when the transaction is finalised a smart contract would execute to the public chain.
 This example works really when in the example of B2B business.
 Anyone would be able to view the ‘history’ of a supplier and a potential buyer on the public chain and be able to validate for themselves if they both deliver on time.
 This would mean from the supplier’s side there is an incentive to deliver on time and from the buyers side an incentive to pay on time as both would be broadcast publicly however details such as quantity and amount are kept hidden.
 The end result would be a decentralised, immutable validation system for businesses.